moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 - **Domain:** Specifies the business domain to which the Data Product belongs.
 Multiple domains can be selected at once to filter for the desired Data Product.

 - **Owner:** Filters can be applied by owner, allowing users to direct questions to the appropriate person or team.
-The owner's DataOS User ID is used to list the various owners in the owner dropdown, and only a single owner can be selected at a time.
+The owner's DataOS User ID is used to list the various owners in the Owner dropdown, and only a single owner can be selected at a time.

     <center>